ryanpdwyer/react-eleventy/solve.md

 ## Help with the next problem

-Try the next problem on your own - if you need help, see the videos below:
+This practices successive approximations or solver again.
+Try it yourself then see the videos below for help.

 ### Setup

 <iframe width="560" height="315" src="https://www.youtube.com/embed/By78nQ024ao" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>